o19s/SolrSwan/README.md

 ```ruby
 ab,AB => abstract_html
 ```
 This will translate "device.ab." as a query for the term "device" over the abstract_html field.
-I don't remember at the moment whether or not the Swan field is still case-sensitive.
+The aliases are not case sensitive, so "device.AB.", "device.aB.", or "device.Ab." will work too.
 Our whole fieldAliases.txt file looks like this:
 ```ruby
 pn,PN,did,DID => id
 pd,PD,isd,ISD => date_publ_i